Olivia Shakespear: Pembroke Mansions

 Olivia's life is not well documented between 1897 and 1908.
 She visited her cousin Lionel for the last time in 1897 before he was isolated by his alcoholism.
 He died alone of a cerebral haemorrhage in 1902.
 In 1899 the family suffered an unspecified financial setback that forced them to move into an apartment in Bayswater to Pembroke Mansions, which a friend described by as "an uninviting Bayswater slum".
 A few months later Olivia's mother died.
 Within a week Olivia received a letter of condolence from Yeats, which may have been the first letter she received from him in two years, since 1897.
 Several scholars and biographers speculate that they resumed their love affair at some point between 1903 and 1910; Pound biographer Wilhelm believes they reconciled as early as 1903, while Yeats biographers Jeffares and Ross suggest the affair likely reignited for a period in 1906.
+However, Anne Margaret Daniel recently discovered a copy of Yeats's The Shadowy Waters in private hands in New York.
+It is inscribed from Yeats to Shakespear and dated 19 December 1900, showing a connection reestablished by then.

 For a short time in 1901 Olivia held a position as a book reviewer for The Kensington Review, a small literary magazine, until it succumbed to poor sales.
 After, she dabbled in the occult and became friendly with prominent London occultists.
 In 1902 she co-wrote with Florence Farr — who for a time led the Order of Golden Dawn — two plays on the occult, The Beloved of Hathor and The Shrine of the Golden Hawk, which were subsequently published as a pair.

 Although the family received an inheritance from Olivia's mother, they continued to live in Bayswater.
 For a period Dorothy was at boarding school, after which she was sent to a finishing school in Geneva.
 To save money, the family often left London during the summer, to take long visits to relatives in the country, in particular her brother Henry Tucker.
 Not until 1905 did the family lease a house in Brunswick Gardens, near Kensington Palace, when Dorothy returned home to live with her parents.